krateoplatformops/github-provider-kog-chart/README.md

 ## Configuration

+### values.yaml

 You can customize the chart by modifying the `values.yaml` file.
 For instance, you can select which resources the provider should support in the oncoming installation by setting the `restdefinitions` field in the `values.yaml` file.
 The default configuration enables all resources supported by the chart.

+### Verbose logging

+In order to enable verbose logging for the controllers, you can add the `krateo.io/connector-verbose: "true"` annotation to the metadata of the resources you want to manage, as shown in the examples above.
+This will enable verbose logging for those specific resources, which can be useful for debugging and troubleshooting.

 ## Chart structure